bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 ### Customize dhcp client configuration in /etc/dhcp/dhclient.conf
 Here we modify the default dhcp client configuration to make it more likely that the unit gets the same DHCP assigned IP address as when it was running Seagate Central native firmware.
+This makes it easier for the user to reconnect to the unit after the upgrade.

-This is done by setting the dhcp-client-identifier to the same value as in Seagate Central native firmware.
-This makes it easier for the user to be able to reconnect to the unit after the upgrade.
-Make this modification with the following command.
+The change made by sets the dhcp-client-identifier to the same value as in Seagate Central native firmware.
+Make this modification with the following commands

+    cp /etc/dhcp/dhclient.conf /etc/dhcp/dhclient.conf.orig
     echo "send dhcp-client-identifier = hardware;" >> /etc/dhcp/dhclient.conf

-Unfortunately, depending on the DHCP server software and configuration, the unit may still end up with a different IP address after it boots up the Debian operating system.
+Unfortunately, depending on the DHCP server software in a user's network, the unit may still end up with a different IP address after it boots up the Debian operating system.
 In addition, if a user has configured their Seagate Central to use a static IP address, then the unit will almost certainly come up with a different DHCP assigned IP address.
+This may make it difficult for the user to reconnect to the unit after it is upgraded.

 ### System status webpage
 This step sets up the unit to display a very simple system status web page